-8. Our expectations:
+9. Our expectations:

-Political Leadership Team (PLT

-- Ensure consideration of risk in agreeing organisation's direction of travel - Oversee delivery of the Risk Management Strategy Review the Strategic Risk Register regularly

-Corporate Leadership Team (CLT)

-- Set the tone from the top, and promote the benefits of risk management - Regularly discuss and review the Strategic Risk Register and associated reports • Work with Risk team and management teams to identify new or emerging risks.

-Executive

-Director with

-responsibility

-for risk

-• Overall accountability for the effective delivery of the organisation's risk management function including the Strategic Risk Register and the Risk Management Strategy

-Audit, Governance and Standards Committee • To consider the Council's arrangement for corporate governance and risk management and advise on any action necessary to ensure compliance with best practice

-Function Leadership Teams (FLT)

-• Escalate risks up to strategic level when required • Take ownership for risks within their function and ensure Risk Register is regularly discussed, reviewed and updated • Champion the Risk Coordinator role

-Managers at all levels

-• Ensure staff have appropriate understanding of their role in risk management and attend any suitable training, including e-learning completion • Record and manage risks effectively in their service area by owning risks or delegating ownership where appropriate

-Risk Co-Ordinators • Support and facilitate risk management for a specified area • Provide support to Directors, Heads of Service and other managers on the management of their risks • Undertake a regular review of the Risk Register

-Employees

-- Manage risk as part of their role and report risks to their managers. - Develop understanding of risk management at the Council through completion of e-learning and attendance at any training required
+Political Leadership Team (PLT) Ensure consideration of risk in agreeing organisation's direction of travel and strategic objectives Corporate Leadership Team (CLT) Set the tone from the top, and promote the benefits of risk management Regularly discuss and review the Strategic Risk Register and associated reports Work with Risk team and management teams to identify new or emerging risks Operational Leadership Team (OLT) Operational oversight of the Council's strategic risks providing challenge and recommendations to CLT when required Executive Director with responsibility for risk Overall accountability for the effective delivery of the organisation's risk management function including the Strategic Risk Register and the Risk Management Strategy Audit, Governance and Standards Committee To consider the Council's arrangement for corporate governance and risk management and advise on any action necessary to ensure compliance with best practice Oversee delivery of the Risk Management Strategy via a regular risk management update report Review the Strategic Risk Register regularly Function Leadership Teams (FLT) Escalate risks up to strategic level when required Take ownership for risks within their function and ensure Risk Register is regularly discussed, reviewed and updated Champion the Risk Coordinator role Managers at all levels Ensure staff have appropriate understanding of their role in risk management and attend any suitable training, including e-learning completion Record and manage risks effectively in their service area by owning risks or delegating ownership where appropriate Risk Co- Ordinator's Support and facilitate risk management for a specified area Provide support to Directors, Heads of Service and other managers on the management of their risks Undertake a regular review of the Risk Register Employees Manage risk as part of their role and report risks to their managers Develop understanding of risk management at the Council through completion of e-learning and attendance at any training required

-9. Risk Maturity
+10. Risk Maturity